 Kemp West Inc. and

-JTS Inc. Under City Light guidance these contractors trim and remove trees in accordance with the ANSI A300 and Z133
+The Davey Tree Expert Company.
+Under City Light guidance these contractors trim and remove trees in accordance with the ANSI A300 and Z133

 arboricultural standards.
 This includes the use of personal protective equipment, proper arboricultural cuts and directional

 laws only trained, qualified power line clearance tree trimmers may work around power